 - Lasers specifically designed for use in medical procedures.

 - Lasers specifically designed and promoted for laser light shows, entertainment, advertising, etc.

 Laser products improve the quality, precision, accuracy, security and reliability of many forms of products, materials, communications and data handling.
 In order to realize the benefits of lasers, the risks of laser exposure must be managed.

-The Food and Drug Administration (FDA) recognizes four major hazard classes (I to IV) of lasers, including three subclasses (IIa, IIIa, and IIIb).
-The higher the class, the more powerful the laser and the potential to pose serious danger if used improperly.
+The FDA recognizes four major hazard classes (I to IV) of lasers, including three subclasses (IIa, IIIa, and IIIb).
+The higher the class, the more powerful the laser is and the greater the potential to pose serious injury if used improperly.
 The labeling for Classes II–IV must include a warning symbol that states the class and the output power of the product.
-Approximate IEC equivalent classes are included for products labeled under the classification system of the International Electrotechnical Commission.
+Roughly equivalent IEC classes are included for products labeled under the classification system of the International Electrotechnical Commission.

 |Class FDA||Class IEC||Laser Product Hazard||Product Examples|